Fully Known and Deeply Loved

 You are an amazing woman!
 You have been given gifts and talents and a purpose for your life.
 You are special and smart and loved so much more than you know!

-My prayer for you is that by the end of the month of January, you will know beyond a shadow of a doubt that you are loved and accepted.
+My prayer for you is that by the end of the month you will know beyond a shadow of a doubt that you are loved and accepted.
 You have a father who loves you unconditionally and wants a relationship with you.

 One of the greatest hymns ever written says: